P-E-R-F-O-R-M: The Five Tips to Maintaining Professionalism

 In learning environments, the material, not the instructor, is the show.
 Great facilitators do not overshadow their learning points.
 Those points, and the success of the connections those points make with the trainees, determine the success of a learning event.
-Trainers, teachers, and presenters who have tired of the material can take a tip from performers, focus on the reaction of the audience to that material and, as a result, see the learning anew.
+Trainers, teachers, and presenters who are tired of the material can take a tip from performers, focus on the reaction of the audience to that material, and, as a result, see the learning anew.

 Tip Two: Explore the Alternatives

 Trainers, teachers, and presenters are more fortunate than actors.
 They are not as closely directed.
 There is no set character to portray, no word-for-word script to follow, and no one directing the instructor to stand on an “X.” Trainers, teachers, and presenters who become bored with their material should embrace this freedom and deliver the material in different ways.
 Use a different vocal inflection.
 Add humor.
 Run an activity with a different twist.
-If an actor, with all the specific direction, can stave off boredom an instructor, with a greater degree of freedom, can too.
+If an actor, with all the specific direction, can stave off boredom, an instructor, with a greater degree of freedom, can too.

-Tip Three: Refine your Delivery
+Tip Three: Refine Your Delivery

 Performers constantly hone their craft.
 Comedians rarely settle for what worked the night before.
 They insistently try to wring every possible laugh out of a line.
 Once that line works to its maximum potential, they search for a second line to augment the first.
-Once that line works, they search for a third, and then a fourth.
+Once that line works, they search for a third and then a fourth.
 The process of refinement never stops.

 Tip Four: Focus on Emotion

 Performers get emotional.
-Classical musicians play the same notes, exactly, flawlessly, in performance after performance.
+Classical musicians play the same notes exactly, flawlessly, in performance after performance.
 It might seem like they have no room for creativity, but they have wide latitude.
 Instead of focusing on the mechanics of the notes, the musician focuses on the emotion within the notes.
 The notes have long since been absorbed into the brain’s procedural memory, allowing the performer to feel rather than think.
 The music then becomes emotional rather than mechanical.
 Focusing on this emotion also wards off boredom.

 Instructors present the same material so often that their mouths find the content without conscious awareness (much as our car find their ways to work.)
 This procedural memory skill seems to create boredom, but it is a source of liberation.
-Once the procedural has taken over, you can concentrate on the emotional message behind the words.
+Once the procedure has taken over, you can concentrate on the emotional message behind the words.

 Tip Five: Own the Material

 Performers believe in their material.
 You can spot a bored actor in a second.
 The performer goes through the motions required by the script but clearly doesn’t own the words he or she speaks.
-The critics call it “walking the part” and the audience senses that the performer is not believable in that role.
+The critics call it “walking the part,” and the audience senses that the performer is not believable in that role.
 Great actors, in contrast, tunnel inside the character so thoroughly that the actor becomes secondary to the character.
-At that moment, the actor is not on stage, the character is.
+At that moment, the actor is not on stage.
+The character is.

 Learners can spot the instructor who is “walking the part.”
-Sometimes they observe a subtle, vacant look.
+Sometimes, they observe a subtle, vacant look.
 Other times, they hear a public disavowal of the material.
 We owe our audience more.
-As learning professionals, we have an obligation to become one with the material, to believe it, and deliver it in a spontaneous, fresh, and original manner each and every time.
+As learning professionals, we have an obligation to become one with the material, to believe it, and to deliver it in a spontaneous, fresh, and original manner each and every time.

-Tip Six: Reconnect your Purpose
+Tip Six: Reconnect Your Purpose

 Performers work for the art, not for the pay.
-Being a performer is not a job: it’s a calling.
+Being a performer is not a job; it’s a calling.
 Performers do it because they believe their talent is the reason for their existence.

-During my tenure at the Disney University (writing training programs for Walt Disney World), I would occasionally find myself bogged down in the details of an instructional design.
+During my tenure at Disney University (writing training programs for Walt Disney World), I would occasionally find myself bogged down in the details of an instructional design.
 Fortunately, the office was right behind the Magic Kingdom.
 When I found myself disconnected, I’d sit on the patio.
 Within a few minutes, the sound of the steam train’s whistle would call to me.
 It was my re-connector.
-It reminded me of the guests a few steps away who were having the time of their life and that my purpose was to deliver magical instructional designs to those delivering the Disney magic to guests.
+It reminded me of the guests a few steps away who were having the time of their lives and that my purpose was to deliver magical instructional designs to those delivering the Disney magic to guests.